 Given that the trail is proposed to be partially located within a coastal wetland, Council is working hard to ensure that the trail will weave through disturbed areas wherever possible to avoid the need to clear bushland – including trees.

-The environmental impact statement will provide recommendations to help Council determine the most appropriate route for the trail in order to minimise environmental impacts.
+The environmental impact statement has provided recommendations to help Council determine the most appropriate route for the trail in order to minimise environmental impacts.

 Have you considered including part of the trail through the lagoon (i.e. a boardwalk)?